 Students are expected to complete all courses in the Required High School Curriculum (RHSC).
 In addition to these course requirements, students are encouraged to take additional academic units in high school to improve their probability for admission and success.

-Students graduating from high school in 2012 or later must present 17 specified RHSC units of credit.
-Students graduating from high school prior to 2012 must present 16 RHSC units.
+Students graduating from high school in 2012 must present 17 specified RHSC units of credit.
+Students graduating from high school prior to 2012 must present 16 CPC units.

 - 4 units of mathematics